-The Child Care Center will be open for the 2017-2018 school year starting August 14th through May 17th.
-The Center will be open for summer session during the month of June and then will reopen with the 2017-2018 school year.
+The Child Care Center will be open for the 2018-2019 school year starting August 13th through May 17th.

 The Child Care Center is open from 7:00am-4:30pm Monday through Friday.
 The enrollment packet will provide Holiday dates, in which the center will be closed.
 You will not be billed for the Holiday dates in which the center is closed.